cartman1978/Super-Mario/README.md

 # User Experience
 ___
 ## The Project Goal
-##### When I first thinking of this project the idea was to build a website for the generation X users who enjoyed the NES system and  the library of their videogames but maybe they hanging up the controller.
+##### When I first thinking of this project the idea was to build a website for the generation X users who enjoyed the NES system and  the library of their videogame but maybe they hanging up the controller.

 ## User Goal
 * Find information Super Mario saga.